c-sanders/ScaleAndSetSize/README.md

 	(/usr/lib/gimp/2.0/plug-ins/python-console.py:17118): LibGimpBase-ERROR **: gimp_env_init() must only be called once!

-This is a bit more informative.
-It leads the author to believe that the invocation of the "main" function at the bottom of the source code file, is causing the "gimp_env_init" function to be invoked.
+This is a bit more informative, and it leads the author to believe that the invocation of the "main" function at the bottom of the source code file, is causing the "gimp_env_init" function to be invoked.

 As part of GIMP's startup routine, it reads in any Plugins which are in its search path.
 During this startup routine, it must execute the "gimp_env_init" function